max-ima/extservicescheck/README.md

 4. Look for `Extension .yml check` under the Disabled Extensions list and click its `Enable` link.

 ## Usage
-1. Navigate in the ACP to Customise -> Extension management -> Extension services check`.
+1. Navigate in the ACP to Customise -> Extension management -> Extensions .yml check`.

 ## Uninstall
 1. Navigate in the ACP to `Customise -> Manage extensions`.